Fefe07/netlist_simulator/readme.md

-#Netlist simalator
+#Netlist simulator

-This is a readme
+This project was realised for a digital systems course

+## ROM
+To use